|Data Center Physical security|

-AWS infrastructure services includes back-up power, HVAC systems, and fire suppression equipment to help protect servers and ultimately your data.
+AWS infrastructure services include back-up power, HVAC systems, and fire suppression equipment to help protect servers and ultimately your data.
+Learn more about Data Center Controls at AWS.

 |On-site Security||AWS on-site security includes a number of features such as security guards, fencing, security feeds, intrusion detection technology, and other security measures.
 Learn more about AWS physical security.|